brooklynrail/brooklynrail-platform/content/events/2020/11/jordan-casteel-with-ashley-james.md

       (2017).
 Casteel is an Assistant Professor of Painting in the Department of Arts, Culture, and Media at Rutgers University - Newark.
 The artist lives and works in New York."
+  - person: ashley-james
+    event_bio: "Ashley James joined the curatorial department of the Guggenheim in 2019.
+Her work merges curatorial practice with an academic background rooted in African American studies, English literature, and women’s, gender, and sexuality studies.
+Prior to joining the Guggenheim, James served as assistant curator of contemporary art at the Brooklyn Museum, where she was the lead curator for the museum’s presentation of Soul of a
+      Nation: Art in the Age of Black Power (2018–19), organized Eric N. Mack:
+      Lemme walk across the room (2019), and is co-curating the forthcoming John
+      Edmonds: A Sidelong Glance (2020).
+James also served as a Mellon Curatorial Fellow in Drawing and Prints at the Museum of Modern Art, where her work focused on the groundbreaking retrospectives of Adrian Piper (2018) and Charles White (2018–19), and has held positions at the Studio Museum in Harlem and at the Yale University Art Gallery, where she co-organized the exhibition Odd Volumes: Book Art from the Allan Chasanoff Collection (2015).
+She has contributed essays and research for books, magazines, and catalogues, including publications on Charles White, Palmer Hayden, and Howardena Pindell.
+James holds a BA from Columbia University and an MA from Yale University, where she is completing a Ph.D. in English literature, African American Studies, and women’s, gender, and sexuality studies, with a dissertation that reorients discourses of Black representation."
 date: 2020-11-30 13:00:00 -0500
 end_date: 2020-11-30 14:30:00 -0500
 series: 183